mplx/docker-webvirtcloud/readme.md

 UserKnownHostsFile=/dev/null
 ```

+## public port `PUBLIC_PORT`

+nginx uses port 80 by default.
+If you require another port you can change this via `PUBLIC_PORT` (e.g. `docker run ... -e PUBLIC_PORT=443 ...`).
+Webvirtcloud uses `PUBLIC_PORT` for redirections (e.g. to login page) therefore it should be set when the web UI is accessed via a port other than 80 or 443.

 ## novncd `VNC_PORT`

-websocket connections for vnc/spice are proxied through nginx which defaults to port 80.
+websocket connections for vnc/spice are proxied through nginx which defaults to port 80 (or `PUBLIC_PORT` if set).
 If you require another port (i.e. you're using webvirtcloud behind a SSL proxy ) you'll have to set up the appropiate port (`docker run ... -e VNC_PORT=443 ...`).

 ## Proxy